Cooking in The Keys

 • Fish tacos, with warm tortillas, shredded cabbage, and fresh salsa.

-• Fried fish sandwiches, on a roll with lettuce and tartar sauce.
+• Fried yellowtail sandwiches, on a roll with lettuce and tartar sauce.

-• Top a big green salad with lots of veggies including bell peppers, scallions, tomatoes, etc., and a serving of fried fish.
+• Top a big green salad with lots of veggies including bell peppers, tomatoes, and a serving of fried fish.

-• Fish and Chips is served with French fries, tartar sauce, and lemon slices.
+• Fish and chips with tartar sauce and lemon slices.

 Panko-crusted snapper with pickles and cole slaw.